-Life with a stoma is not much different from what one has without it, but it definitely takes time to adjust and several times support from your environment.
+Life with an ostomy is not much different from what one has without it, but it definitely takes time to adjust and several times psychological support from your environment.

 In any case, the body needs about three months to recover after colostomy, ileostomy or urostomy operation.
 During this time many people suffer from depression and there the help and support from their own people is extremely important.

 But as you will discover later, the stoma is the key to continuing your life as before, leaving behind all the problems you had without it.
-So let’s see what everyday life is like after ostomy surgery and why you have nothing to fear.
+So, let’s see

 How can I adapt psychologically to the new situation?